polo74/doc/deploy_qemu_service.md

 paul@fedora:~$ nc 192.168.1.100 8080
 ```

-## II: deploy the software on the guest machine
+## III: deploy the software on the guest machine

 Once the redirection works, the last step is to download and run the required service.
 In our case, it will be a NGINX server.